tomimulhartono/tomimulhartono.github.io/content/posts/simona-biduan.md

 ![SIMONA BIDUAN](/images/simona.jpg)

-At **PT Motiolabs Digital Indonesia**, I had the exciting opportunity to develop a cutting-edge web application: **Sistem Monitoring Pelayanan Bidang Informasi dan Pengaduan Stakeholders (SIMONA BIDUAN)**.
-This project was designed to tackle the challenges of managing stakeholder complaints for the Ministry of Law and Human Rights of the Republic of Indonesia (Kemenkumham RI).
+Imagine dealing with a flood of complaints every day without a clear system to organize, track, or resolve them.
+That was the challenge for **Kemenkumham RI** (Ministry of Law and Human Rights, Indonesia).
+Complaints were piling up in scattered systems, manual processes slowed things down, and stakeholders had no clue about the status of their issues.

+That’s where **SIMONA BIDUAN** (short for *Sistem Monitoring Pelayanan Bidang Informasi dan Pengaduan Stakeholders*) comes in—a web application I had the opportunity to create from scratch between September and November 2023.

 ---

-## What Was the Problem?
-Kemenkumham RI faced several issues in managing stakeholder complaints:
+## The Problem at a Glance

-- **No Central Hub:** Complaints were managed through disjointed systems, making tracking and management challenging.
+1. **No Central Hub:** Complaints were handled through fragmented systems, creating chaos.
-- **Manual Processes:** The existing system was slow and inefficient, relying on time-consuming manual work.
-- **Visibility Gaps:** Limited insight into the status and resolution of complaints.
+2. **Manual Hassles:** Inefficient processes led to delays.
+3. **Lack of Transparency:** Stakeholders were left in the dark about complaint statuses.

 ---

-## How I Solved It
-I independently developed SIMONA BIDUAN from September 2023 to November 2023.
-Here’s how I tackled the project:

-### Tech Stack
-- **Framework:** CodeIgniter 3
-- **Database:** MySQL

-### Core Features
+## The Solution: SIMONA BIDUAN

+I built SIMONA BIDUAN to address these pain points, leveraging the **CodeIgniter 3 framework** and a **MySQL database.** The app isn’t just a complaint management tool—it’s a full-blown system for **improving communication,** **streamlining operations,** and **empowering data-driven decisions.**

+**Core Features**

+1. **Complaint Portal**

-- **Complaint Portal:** A centralized platform for stakeholders to submit complaints, report issues, and provide feedback.
+- A one-stop platform for stakeholders to submit complaints, share feedback, and raise issues.

+2. **Complaint Management System**

-- **Management System:** Tools for reviewing, categorizing, and resolving complaints effectively.
+- Tools for internal teams to review, categorize, and resolve complaints seamlessly.

+3. **Real-Time Status Tracking**

-- **Status Tracking:** Real-time updates on the progress and resolution of complaints.
+- Keep stakeholders in the loop with progress updates and resolution timelines.

+4. **Reports & Analytics**

-- **Reports & Analytics:** Data-driven insights to support better decision-making and service improvements.
+- Turn data into insights to improve services and decision-making.

 ---

 ## Why It Matters
-SIMONA BIDUAN has made a significant impact by:

-- **Boosting Efficiency:** Streamlined and organized complaint handling processes.
-- **Enhancing Communication:** Improved interaction between internal teams and stakeholders.
-- **Increasing Transparency:** Clear visibility into complaint statuses and resolutions.
-- **Supporting Better Decisions:** Insights and data to drive smarter decisions and enhance services.
+Here’s what SIMONA BIDUAN brings to the table:

+1. **Faster Processes:** Manual work?
+Out.
+Organized workflows?
+In.
+2. **Better Communication:** Connect stakeholders and teams more effectively.
+3. **Transparency:** No more mystery around complaint statuses.
+4. **Smarter Decisions:** Analytics to guide meaningful improvements.

+A lead from the project summed it up perfectly:

->"SIMONA BIDUAN has become an invaluable tool for Kemenkumham RI in enhancing service quality and stakeholder satisfaction." - Our Lead
+>“**SIMONA BIDUAN** has become an invaluable tool for Kemenkumham RI in enhancing service quality and stakeholder satisfaction.”

 ---